Geometric Fluctuation of Conformal Hilbert Spaces and Multiple Graviton Modes in Fractional Quantum Hall Effect: Discussion

-\textit{The experimental relevance--} The experimental detection of the multiple GMs in FQH systems and the interaction among them is particularly interesting, because of both the topological and geometric aspects of such neutral excitations.
-Seeing clean signals of different GMs in experiments could be difficult.
-This is both because the GMs are buried in the energy continuum and thus are easily scattered by disorders, and also because with realistic interactions different GMs can interact and mix strongly.
-The microscopic picture we developed points to the crucial role of the hierarchy of energy scales associated with different CHSs, that realistic interaction needs to imitate to resolve multiple GMs.
-Thus the realisation of robust Hall plateau may not be enough for the detection of GMs.
-The experimental system may need to be flexible enough in tuning the effective electron-electron interactions, so as to control the dynamics of low-lying gapped excitations.
+The experimental detection of the multiple GMs and their interactions in FQH systems is particularly interesting because of both the topological and geometric aspects of such neutral excitations.
+Inelastic scattering experiments can be carried out in the FQH state with phonons or photons of proper frequency to check the existence of the GMs and find their energies.
+To further detect the chiralities of GMs, one needs to use circularly polarised light corresponding to the photons with $+2$ or $-2$ spin angular momenta transferred to the system \cite{Yang2016, Liou2019, Haldane2021, PhysRevLett.126.076604, kirmani2021realizing, Probing2021Nguyen, Nguyen2021}.
+With realistic interactions, different GMs can interact and mix strongly if their energies are similar, and for GMs of the same chirality, multiple GMs can merge into one.
+For GMs of opposite chiralities, even if their energies are close, they may still be resolved with circularly polarised light, so the resonance peaks could be broadened due to mixing and scattering between the GMs and the multi-roton continuum.
+The microscopic picture we developed points to the crucial role of the hierarchy of energy scales associated with different CHSs, which realistic interaction must imitate to resolve multiple GMs.
+Thus the realization of a robust Hall plateau may not be enough to detect GMs.
+The experimental system may need to be flexible enough to tune the effective electron-electron interactions to control the dynamics of low-lying gapped excitations.